amirhosseinsorour/Poet-Guesser/README.md

-# AI-AUT
+# Poet-Guesser
-Projects of AUT Artificial Intelligence course in python
+Project of AUT Artificial Intelligence course in python